 Mirbeau Inn and Spa Megastar: Kelsey Fuller, Clinton girls ice hockey.
 When the reigining state champion Warriors fought past the Oswego Buccaneers 4-2 on March 4, Fuller was responsible for half that production thanks to her pair of goals.

-Nagle Athletic Services Winning Moment: Cario Williams, Christian Brothers Academy boys basketball, sinking the basket in the closing seconds to break a tie with the Westhill Warriors on March 2 and help the Brothers remain undefeated with a 59-57 victory.
+Nagle Turf Winning Moment: Cario Williams, Christian Brothers Academy boys basketball, sinking the basket in the closing seconds to break a tie with the Westhill Warriors on March 2 and help the Brothers remain undefeated with a 59-57 victory.

 Sports Center 481 Driving Force: Ryleigh Bidwell, Solvay girls basketball.
 The Bearcats rallied in the second half to edge the Jordan-Elbridge Eagles 40-39 on March 5, needing every bit of Bidwell’s production as she amassed 15 rebounds to go with 11 points.